abelgulilat/gtst_course/DAY7_HelloPython.md

 ## History of python
 - Developed by Guido van Rossum derived from (ABC, C++, C, Unix shell...)
 1989
 -  successor of ABC language

+## IDE
+- it is a software tools used for software developer to write, test, debugging, compiler or interpreter
+- Code Editor -- a software used to write and edit code.
+- VS code ---- specific IDE developed by Microsoft